tomasc/mongoid_traffic/README.md

 Uses the [GeoIP](https://github.com/cjheath/geoip) library to infer country_code from IP address.

-You might can use for example the [countries gem](https://github.com/hexorx/countries) to convert the country code to country name etc.
+You can use the [countries gem](https://github.com/hexorx/countries) to convert the country code to country name etc.

 #### Unique id: